-- 17. The Authority will continue to monitor global trends in OTT contribution to local content and development. - 18.
-The Authority may conduct a study on the feasibility of one, or a mix of various policy models for promoting local content.

-19. Where applicable, the Authority shall collaborate with the relevant agencies responsible for the oversight of local content creation and promotion in Trinidad and Tobago.
+- 21. The Authority will continue to monitor global trends in OTT contribution to local content and development. - 22.
+The Authority will examine one, or a mix of various policy models for promoting local content, inclusive of: - a. conducting a feasibility study in the first instance. - b. utilising a partnership approach with OTT service providers to stimulate digital content development and investment. - 23.
+Where applicable, the Authority shall collaborate with the relevant agencies responsible for the oversight of local content creation and promotion in Trinidad and Tobago.

-7.5 Collaborative Framework for OTTs and TSPs
+7.3 Collaborative Framework for OTTs and TSPs